ovh/cds/docs/content/hosting/repositories-manager/github.md

         # Does webhooks are supported by VCS Server
         disableWebHooks = false

-        # If you want to have a reverse proxy url for your repository webhook, for example if you put https://myproxy.com it will generate a webhook URL like this https://myproxy.com/UUID_OF_YOUR_WEBHOOK
+        # If you want to have a reverse proxy URL for your repository webhook, for example if you put https://myproxy.com it will generate a webhook URL like this https://myproxy.com/UUID_OF_YOUR_WEBHOOK
         # proxyWebhook = ""

-        # optional, Github Token associated to username, used to add comment on Pull Request
+        # optional, GitHub Token associated to username, used to add comment on Pull Request
         token = ""

         # optional.
-Github username, used to add comment on Pull Request on failed build.
+GitHub username, used to add comment on Pull Request on failed build.
         username = ""

         [vcs.servers.Github.github.Status]